 Goal 13 of the United Nations Sustainable Development Goals (UN SDGs) highlights the need to address the increasing effects of greenhouse gas emissions.
 (Admin, O. (2010)).

 - Renewable energies – Switching to safer energy sources like wind, water, and biomass.

 - Reduction of carbon footprints – Adapting eco-friendly ways for transportation.

-- Preventing Air pollution – The quality of air should be maintained by reducing the number of industrial effluents being directly channeled to the atmosphere.
+- Preventing Air pollution – The quality of air should be maintained by reducing the number of industrial effluents being directly channeled into the atmosphere.

 - Recycling – to limit the waste going into the ocean, as well as the energy required to make new materials.

-- Sea and ocean conservation, including protecting marine life, corals, and irriversible damage to ocean properties.
+- Sea and ocean conservation, including protecting marine life, corals, and irreversible damage to ocean properties.